v3RUz/windows-terminal/README.md

 # Windows Terminal with PowerShell and Oh My Posh

 The primary purpose of this guide is to provide step-by-step instructions on how to set up Windows Terminal with PowerShell and Oh My Posh.
-Although tailored to personal preferences, this setup can help enhance productivity when working with a cloud native tech stack or any modern development environment.
+Although tailored to personal preferences, this setup can help enhance productivity when working with a cloud-native tech stack or any modern development environment.

 By installing and configuring a curated set of tools, fonts, and PowerShell modules, you’ll achieve a productive, visually rich, and efficient terminal experience.